blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabs arrived in Palestine after 1st century AD.

-- Alexander the Great conquered Mesopotamia and the rest of the Roman empire.

 - Constantine The Great moved the capital of Roman Empire from Rome to Constantinople to be closer to the Persian Sassanid Empire
 ---